 You can prepare this wonderful potato boulangere with bacon in two ways: As I have it here, cooked over the stove or in the oven.

-If you choose to go the oven way, you will have to layer the onions with the potatoes and add the bacon and the chicken stock.
-Bake it at around 325F for about 1 half hour to 2 hours or until the potatoes are tender.
+If you choose to go the oven way, you will have to layer the onions with layers of sliced potatoes and add the bacon and the chicken stock.
+Bake it at around 325F for about 1 to 2 hours or until the potatoes are tender.

 The above method is perfect for cooking a roast or whole chicken.
 Thus, you can prepare this dish while the oven is already on.

 I do prefer the stovetop version.
-A lot faster when you have a quick dinner in mind.
+It’s a lot faster when you have a quick dinner in mind.

-Here are a few helpful tips for the ingredients needed to create this recipe
+Here are a few helpful tips for the ingredients needed to create this boulangere potato recipe

 You can find the printable recipe with all the correct ingredient amounts at the bottom of this post.
 This is just a quick introduction.
 Please read the full recipe instructions.

 Onion: White or yellow is not matter.
-Make sure it has no bruising and the skin is tight on the onion.
+Ensure it has no bruising and the skin is tight on the onion.
 Very thinly sliced, the onion will melt in your mouth.